platformsh/platformsh-docs/docs/src/tutorials/exporting.md

 All other variables are [part of `$PLATFORM_VARIABLES`](../development/variables/use-variables.md#use-platformsh-provided-variables).

-To backup your environment variables:
+To back up your environment variables:

 {{< codetabs >}}